A Reading of Michael Hartnett's 'Epitaph for John Kelly, Blacksmith'

 In the impersonal tone, and in the use of rich compound words, the style reminds me of Dylan Thomas.
 What happens here is elemental and communal.
 The speaker is disembodied, the men are generic, the sole named man is dead, remembered only in relation to his function.
 The poem is a death-happening, a seasonal feature like wind or rain.
 Rain is inseparable from it as an image, a stock one, really, recurring in cinema and horror story—the rain lashing against headstones, the pathetic fallacy of grief and time.
 The grave is mute, and the muteness is finally, repeatedly, sealed by the sound of rain on the freshly laid sod and on the headstone.
 It’s inevitable that “Horseman pass by” was somewhere in the poet’s mind.

 Indentation sectionalises the poem, separating subjects from their qualifications.
 The effect is pleasing, possibly because it suggests movement and antiphony.
-As it is such a short poem, I find myself perceiving of it as the headstone suggested by the word, “Epitaph”.
+As it is such a short poem, I find myself perceiving it as both headstone and epitaph.
 The homiletic, halting rhythm is reinforced by the repetition of spondees, parallel phrasing, and words rhyming or resonating with “dead”—“stood”, “grained wood”, “rain-dumbed” (“tombs instead of “grave” adds to the tolling or slow drum here, l.9), and “good”.
 It seems organic to the effect that the man remembered was a worker of hard metal.
-The words “Epitaph” and “Blacksmith” are mirror images in terms of vowel sounds; the slow, pounding rhythm suggests the blacksmith’s hammer.
+The words “Epitaph” and “Blacksmith” are almost mirror images in terms of stressed vowel sounds; the slow, pounding rhythm suggests the blacksmith’s hammer.

 (1) The 1985 edition of Michael Hartnett: Collected Poems, Volume 1, (Dublin: Raven Arts Press, Manchester: Carcanet) printed “to” instead of “go” here, which I’ve taken as a typographical error.
 The original printing, in A Farewell to English (Dublin: Gallery Press, 1978), had “go”.